elmahio/documentation/docs/elmah-io-apps-clickup.md

 ![Copy link](images/apps/clickup/copy-link.png)

-When copying the link you will get a link similar to this:
+When copying the link, you will get a link similar to this:

 ```shell
 https://app.clickup.com/.../v/li/901200300647